MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 ## <span id="Setting_Up_the_Target_Computer"></span><span id="setting_up_the_target_computer"></span><span id="SETTING_UP_THE_TARGET_COMPUTER"></span>Setting Up the Target Computer

 1. Verify that the target computer has a supported network adapter.
-See these topics for mor einformation
+See these topics for more information.

     - [Supported Ethernet NICs for Network Kernel Debugging in Windows 8.1](supported-ethernet-nics-for-network-kernel-debugging-in-windows-8-1.md)